-Parenting plans typically set out the time that each parent will have with the child as well as how decisions about the child’s life will be made.
-They can be tailored to best suit the individual needs of the family and may be incorporated into a court order or stand alone as an agreement between parents.
+A parenting plan is a type of agreement that sets out the time that each parent will have with the child, as well as how decisions about the child’s life will be made.
+Parenting plans can be tailored to best suit the individual needs of the family and may be incorporated into a court order or stand alone as an agreement between parents.

 If parents are having difficulty communicating with one another directly, a parenting plan can include detailed information about how and when the parents will communicate so that the child can be protected from conflict between their parents.

 Parents need to give some thought to the details of how each parent will spend time with the child, how decisions will be made, how information will be shared and how disputes regarding parenting issues will be resolved.
 In addition to determining day-to-day or week-to-week schedules, parents should also turn their attention to holidays and other special times and how those times will be spent.

 Parenting plans may also include guidelines for general behaviour regarding the parents’ conduct towards one another in order to minimize conflict and focus on the best interests of the child.
 Parents may want to include guidelines around future moves, including things like notice and whether the parent who is moving needs the permission of the other parent.
 If there is a lot of conflict the parents may wish to address each point of the agreement in detail, while parents that are able to communicate well may be able to leave the exact details of the agreement to be worked out between the parties as they go.

 This checklist provides an outline of things parents may want or need to deal with in their parenting plan.

 Parents need to decide for themselves what they want and need to include in their parenting plan.
 The list that follows includes some of the more common issues that parents may want to address.
 Some parenting plans will need to address issues not listed here while others may not include all of the issues listed here.
 Every family situation is unique.

 - Decision-Making – including who will make the decisions, whether there is a duty to consult or to inform the other parent and what will happen if parents who share decision-making cannot agree